 BLVD is an American bistro that consistently adds an unexpected twist to traditional kitchen and bar fare.
 They offer great signature flatbreads, burgers, and inspired entrees.
 The restaurant itself is beautifully decorated and makes you feel perfectly at home with reclaimed wood floors and brick walls.

 Top menu items: BLVD Royal with Cheese, Rigatoni Bolognese, Lobster Mac & Cheese

-A local favorite, Bacio sets high-standards for the fresh foods that it produces.
+A local favorite, Bacio sets high standards for the fresh foods that it produces.
 Their menu balances customer favorites, seasonal items, and surprises.
 All recipes are made from scratch from locally sourced food.
-Bacio is an authentic and approachable place to learn more about food and enjoying a wonderful meal.
+Bacio is an authentic and approachable place to learn more about food and enjoy a wonderful meal.

 Top menu items: Mediterranean Grilled Ahi Tuna, Walley Milanese, Linguine ith Lamb, Housemade Sweet Corn Ravioli

 The winner of the Open Tables Diner’s Choice Award in 2018 is Ike’s Minnetonka.
 Their menu features a steak inspiration for some outstanding casual fine dining.
 Their burgers are gourmet, and they offer fantastic seafood and drinks.
 The cocktails and bloody marys are particularly famous.

 To take a look at some of the classic steakhouse dishes they serve, check out the menu here.

 If you’re for looking for more information about Minnetonka and things to do, check out our Minnetonka guide.

 The city of Wayzata, MN, falls right along Lake Minnetonka on Wayzata Bay.
 The extensive amount of lakeshore allows for some beautiful views from lakefront homes and restaurants that are built right on the water.